FanapPlus-OpenSource/abaci-public/README.md

  ### Leaderboard

-Although, `Abaci` doesn't currently has a `leaderboard` object, but whenever the ranks of a bunch of `accounts` is calculated, actually we have of kind of `leaderboard`.
+Although, `Abaci` doesn't currently has a `leaderboard` object, but whenever the ranks of a bunch of `accounts` is calculated, actually we have a kind of `leaderboard`.

 `Abaci` contains API's for querying the rank of a single account or an array of accounts.
 These API's are grouped under the title of `Leaderboard`.